11 Apr Spring Cleaning – Be a Computer Clean-Freak!

 A microfibre cloth is just the thing to clean the monitor screen and flat exterior surfaces of your computer.
 Use light pressure and side-to-side strokes, not circular strokes which can grind grit right down into the glass.
 Don’t use paper towels because there’s a good chance that you’re going to cause a scratch.
 If there’s stubborn dirt, use a small amount of distilled water on the cloth.
 That should do the trick.

 That’s a good beginning but we’re just getting started.
 Now that the outside of your computer is looking good, it’s time to get to work on the inside.
-I suggest you grab a cup of your favourite beverage, put on some cool music and some comfortable clothes.
+I suggest you grab a cup of your favorite beverage, put on some cool music and some comfortable clothes.
 Get comfortable.
 This could take a little while.

 Cleaning Your Computer Contents